 In Cough & Phlegm In Throat

 Crush 10 black peppercorns & 15 tulsi leaves.
-Add 1tsp honey.
+Add 1 tsp of honey.
 Lick this 3 times a day.
 It helps to remove the collected phlegm and clears the throat.

 Swallow 10 crushed black peppercorns with hot water in which lemon juice has been added, 2 times a day.
 It helps to stop gas formation.